„To succeed in your mission, you must have single-minded devotion to your goal.“ ~ Abdul Kalam

 The problem today is that we live in a world of constant distraction, especially social networks like Facebook and Twitter shorten the attention span.
 In the case of Twitter we get used to messages below 140 letters.
 So I think our daily lifestyle is more often than not „anti single-minded“.
 I know people who aren’t able to concentrate on something anymore at all…

 Sometimes I fight over myself with the wish to do something new and interesting vs. the need to focus myself on what is most important for me right now.
 It can be a real struggle and a mental drain.
 Just this week I decided to say no to a new, very promising project – at least for now.
-I took me almost a whole week to make that decision, but at the end I was sure I want to have single-minded focus for my main project right now, which is of course Personal Development that Transforms.
+I took me almost a whole week to make that decision, but at the end I was sure I want to have single-minded focus for my main project right now, which is of course this one.
 Here are the reasons:

 For Real Success You Need Single-Minded Focus